adam-takacs-sec/Cybersecurity-Portfolio/README.md

 - Network and authentication concepts
 - SIEM investigation notes and correlations

-This is **not copied documentation** — it is a structured knowledge base built from hands-on lab work and real investigation needs.
+This is a structured knowledge base built from hands-on lab work and real investigation needs.

 ---